thetrevorharmon/thetrevorharmon.com/src/content/projects/juneau-album-art/juneau-album-art.md

   - santa-barbara-sessions-album-cover
 ---

 Michael Barrow & the Tourists decided to do a limited run of physical cds with a 3-panel folding insert.
-I did all of the designs and provided the landscape photography.
+I designed the album art and provided the landscape photography.
 Other photography was provided by Jenna Harmon.

 !["Juneau" Album Cover](./Juneau-Album-Cover.jpg)
 ![This is the back cover of the Juneau album print.](./Juneau---Back-Cover.png)